 The Ghana guidebook from Bradt Travel Guides is quite informative about things to do in Ghana, as well as the culture and history of the country.
 You can also check out books about Ghana from your local library.

 Discussing the dark parts of our cultures’ histories may be difficult to do, but it’s important to at least discuss it briefly with your kids.
-Watch videos or read kid-friendly books about the Atlantic slave trade.
+It’s one of the ways we, as parents, can practice sustainable and responsible tourism with our kids.
+Watch videos or read kid-appropriate books about the Atlantic slave trade.

 If the tour is too heavy for your kids, have a back-up plan.
 It’s okay to leave the tour early.
 Take pictures of the castle and the scenery instead.
 Take a walk around the village of Elmina.
 Or take a few minutes to talk with your kids about what they might be feeling.